EmbedJournal/embedjournal/_posts/2014-05-30-pc-serial-port-not-dead.md

 Some popular alternatives are USB to Serial converters such as [FTDI's FT232](http://www.ftdichip.com/Products/ICs/FT232R.htm)A or [Silicon lab's CP10x](https://www.silabs.com/products/interface/usb-bridges/Pages/usb-bridges.aspx) to emulate a serial port through USB on our new computers.
 I mentioned these two as they are the most popular chips.

-<span style="text-decoration: underline;">Dishonorable mention:</span> There is this third USB to serial converter from the infamous Prolific Technologies Inc. Those were the dark days when I was forced to go on a wild goose chase looking for the ever-eluding prolific USB serial driver.

 There are some other not-so-popular alternatives such as, a PCI/PCIExpress card to achieve the same functionality.
 Apart from this, the USB standard advertises a [Communications Device Class (CDC)](https://en.wikipedia.org/wiki/USB_communications_device_class) which didn't kick off very well for a lot of reasons.

 ### Can we do something about this?